TylorShine/ds-train-scripts/README.md

 12. Run `07-train_variance.bat` to start the training process for the variance model.

+    - During the training process, you can check the training progress on [localhost:6006](http://localhost:6006/)
+    - If you want to stop the training process, press `Ctrl+C` in the terminal.
+You can resume the training process by running `07-train_variance.bat` again.

-13. Edit `08-export_onnx.bat` to set the paths to the output directory.
+13. Edit `08-export_onnx.bat` to set the paths to the output directory and your voice bank name.

-14. Edit configs in output directory and its structure (for OpenUTAU)
+14. Edit configs in output directory (for OpenUtau):

+    - mainly, you only need to edit the `character.txt`.
     - Please refer to [xunmengshe/OpenUtau's wiki](https://github.com/xunmengshe/OpenUtau/wiki/Voicebank-Development) for more details.

 ## Acknowledgements